Copyright © 2017 by M.H. Afa

 Nova ignored him and continued walking down the path.

 “It was Crassus!” the boy cried.

-Nova looked back at him, amused that he’d betray his master so quickly.
+Nova looked back at him, amused that he’d betray his master.

 “He told me to follow you,” he added.
 “He doesn’t want you to find Stele yet.”